the supposedly 111-year-old former slave on the porch of the man’s

-Pass, the much younger reporter in so many words asked a classic cliché question: To
+Pass, the much younger reporter in so many words asked a classic

-admitted that moderation did not exclude the occasional
+norm when he admitted that moderation did not exclude the occasional

 In truth, Sullivan had found another secret to longevity he never

 publically admitted: Faking your date of birth.
 While Sullivan claimed

 to have been born on April 10, 1824 in Logan County, KY, he was

 But no one ever challenged his claim until Austin researcher Sloan

 Rodgers ran across Sullivan’s story while digging into the life

 Foot Wallace.
 Pouring over online census records, Rodgers found